rails/rails/guides/source/form_helpers.md

 The helper methods called on the form builder are identical to the model object helpers except that it is not necessary to specify which object is being edited since this is already managed by the form builder.

 You can create a similar binding without actually creating `<form>` tags with the `fields_for` helper.
 This is useful for editing additional model objects with the same form.
-For example if you had a `Person` model with an associated `ContactDetail` model you could create a form for creating both like so:
+For example, if you had a `Person` model with an associated `ContactDetail` model, you could create a form for creating both like so:

 ```erb
 <%= form_for @person, url: {action: "create"} do |person_form| %>